Skip to main content

 The same Dynamics Duo installation covers early development work and final regulatory submission – reducing setup variation and keeping results comparable across the programme.

-• ISOFIX mount for fast, repeatable installation across vehicle variants
+• ISOFIX mount for fast, secure installation across vehicle variants

 • Consistent CG-referenced measurement regardless of vehicle configuration